-A Plan of Management must be prepared in accordance with the Crown Land Management Act 2016 (CLMA) and Local Government Act 1993 (LGA), and adhere to the specific requirements stated in Division 3.6 of the CLMA.
-This requires Port Stephens Council, as Council Crown Land Manager of Shoal Bay Holiday Park and adjoining Bernie Thompson Reserve, to adhere to the following statutory processes in preparing the Plan of Management:
+A Plan of Management must be prepared in accordance with the Crown Land Management Act (2016) and adhere to the specific requirements stated in Division 3.6 of the Act.
+This requires Port Stephens Council, as Crown Land Manager of Halifax Holiday Park, to adhere to the following requirements:

-Drafting the plan of management

-- The PoM should meet all the minimum requirements outlined in section 36(3) of the LG Act and identify the owner of the land (templates provided). - Any activities (including tenure or development) to be undertaken on the reserve must be expressly authorised in the PoM to be lawfully authorised. - Councils must obtain written advice from a qualified native title manager that the PoM and the activities under the PoM comply with the NT Act.

-Notifying the landowner and seek Minister's consent to adopt

-- The department as the landowner is to be notified of the draft PoM prior to public exhibition of the plan under s39 of the LG Act. - Councils are also required to seek the department's written consent to adopt the draft PoM (under clause 70B of CLM Regulation).
-The department's consent can be sought at the same time as notifying the landowner of the draft plan.

-Community consultation
+- The Crown Land Manager must undertake community engagement on a draft plan of management, including the preparation of a community engagement strategy in accordance with the Crown Land Management Act. - The Minister must review and approve the Plan of Management prior to adoption.
+Once adopted, developments and activities conducted on site must be carried out in accordance with the final Plan of Management.

-Councils are required to publicly notify and exhibit PoM under section 38 of the LG Act

-Councils are not required to hold a public hearing under section 40A of the LG Act (exemption under clause70A of the CLM Regulation).

-Adopting a plan of management

-- If there are any changes to the plan following public exhibition of the draft PoM, councils must seek the department's consent to adopt the PoM. - Council resolution of a PoM that covers Crown land should note that the PoM is adopted pursuant to section 40 of the LG Act in accordance with 3.23(6) of the CLM Act. - Once a council has adopted the PoM, a copy of the adopted PoM should be forwarded to the department (council.clm@crownland.nsw.gov.au) for record purposes.
+Step Drafting the plan of management 1 The PoM should meet all the minimum requirements outlined in section 36(3) of the LG Act a identify the owner of the land (templates provided).
+Any activities (including tenure or development) to be undertaken on the reserve must be expressly authorised in the PoM to be lawfully authorised.
+Councils must obtain written advice from a qualified native title manager that the PoM and the activities under the PoM comply with the NT Act. Û Step Notifying the landowner and seek Minister's consent to adopt 2 The department as the landowner is to be notified of the draft PoM prior to public exhibition of the plan under s39 of the LG Act.
+Councils are also required to seek the department's written consent to adopt the draft PoM (under clause 70B of CLM Regulation).
+The department's consent can be sought at the same time as notifying the landowner of the draft plan. Û Step Community consultation 9 Councils are required to publicly notify and exhibit PoM under section 38 of the LG Act 5 Councils are not required to hold a public hearing under section 40A of the LG Act (exemption under clause70A of the CLM Regulation). Û Step Adopting a plan of management 4 If there are any changes to the plan following public exhibition of the draft PoM, councils must seek the department's consent to adopt the PoM. - Council resolution of a PoM that covers Crown land should note that the PoM is adopted pursuant to section 40 of the LG Act in accordance with 3.23(6) of the CLM Act.
+Once a council has adopted the PoM, a copy of the adopted PoM should be forwarded to the department (council.clm@crownland.nsw.gov.au) for record purposes.

+HALIFAX HOLIDAY PARK PLAN OF MANAGEMENT